campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary">My mental image of the the main characters from <a href="https://en.wikipedia.org/wiki/I_Want_to_Eat_Your_Pancreas">"I Want To Eat Your Pancreas"</a>.
 An absolutely awful anime that constantly explains its characters' motivations every 5 seconds, including a vomit-inducing 5-minute monologue at the film's conclusion</span>
 </div>

-But there's a reason why anime studios *tell* instead of *show*: **it's easier and cheaper to tell, rather than show**.
+But there's a reason why anime studios *tell* instead of *show*, and I don't think it's because anime writers are simpletons that can't grasp this basic rule: **it's easier and cheaper to tell, rather than show**.
 Why bother animating an episode *showing* why a main character has difficulty trusting others?
 Instead, you can just dedicate 90 seconds to a flashback scene of still-frames, and have the character *tell* the audience why they have trust issues while sad music plays in the background.
 How emotional!
 Now, the character's trust issues make sense!

 Showing is obviously harder to do: it requires more time and more skill: you need to make it clear to the viewers what you're trying to communicate without being obnoxiously overt about it.
 And more importantly, the consequences getting it wrong are dire: if viewers happen to miss what you're trying to show, they might react to major character plot points with statements like, "that seemed out-of-character for her", or "wow, I wouldn't have expected him to do that".